john9francis/radiation-modeling/timeSpentPhase3.md

 - 12/3 12:09 am 1.75 hr Getting the linac head to rotate
 - 12/4 9:33 am 2 hrs Getting the beam to start at the right place each time
+- 12/4 12:45 pm .75 hr debugging visualization with the rotating linac head